 Some tests must be done to make sure that there is no diversion (or blood connection) between the liver and the lungs.

-How is radiological coagulation performed?
-Radioembolization in Turkey?
+How is radioembolization performed in Turkey?

 The operation is often performed after the contrast angiography, about a week to ten days.
-Before the operation, we need to repeat the contrast angiography to ensure the success of coagulation (blockage with small bacilli) of the arteries.
+Before the operation, we need to repeat the contrast angiography to ensure the success of coagulation (blockage with small particles) of the arteries.

 Transarterial radioembolization can be done under general or local anesthesia, and some intravenous sedatives are given if we are satisfied with local anesthesia.

 The doctor inserts the Catheter through an artery (usually femoral or from the wrist) and continues with the catheter until it reaches the site of the tumor, then it injects the microsphere loaded with the radioactive isotope Yttrium 90 (Y90) and during the next two weeks this isotope will be released from the small particles and will destroy the tumor cells and reduce the size of the tumor.